mewin-archived/ROSChroot/README.md

-Some scripts to setup a debian chroot and to install [ROS](http://www.ros.org) (the roboter operating system) inside of it.
+Some scripts to setup a debian chroot and to install [ROS](http://www.ros.org) (the robot operating system) inside of it.
 This is just a personal mirror for myself and anyone who is interested.
 I do not plan to support it.
 So issues and pull requested will probably be ignored.

 # Prerequisites